 The study was a retrospective observational study conducted in a large tertiary care and referral facility.
-Mediastinal cryobiopsies and intra-nodal forceps biopsies were performed in accordance with Indian EBUS guidelines and our hospital policy.
+Mediastinal cryobiopsies and intra-nodal forceps biopsies were performed following Indian EBUS guidelines and our hospital policy.
 The guidelines state that in case of a repeat procedure for a previous non-diagnostic EBUS-TBNA or in case of an inadequate pulmonologist rapid onsite evaluation (p-ROSE), a mediastinal cryobiopsy or a mediastinal forceps biopsy may be performed [5].
-As per our hospital policy, in cases of repeat procedures for previous non-diagnostic EBUS-TBNA or in cases of repeat procedures for previous non-diagnostic EBUS-TBNA or in cases of repeat procedures for previous non-diagnostic EBUS-TBNA or in cases of inadequate p-ROSE, both mediastinal cryobiopsy and intranodal forceps biopsy are needed to be performed.
-We retrospectively extracted data of patients undergoing both mediastinal cryobiopsy and mediastinal forceps biopsy in the same sitting, from our existing database.
+As per our hospital policy, in cases of repeat procedures for previous non-diagnostic EBUS-TBNA or in cases of inadequate p-ROSE, both mediastinal cryobiopsy and intranodal forceps biopsy are needed to be performed.
+We retrospectively extracted data from patients undergoing both mediastinal cryobiopsy and mediastinal forceps biopsy in the same sitting, from our existing database.

-EBUS-TBNA was performed in the bronchoscopy suite using the BF-UC-180-F bronchoscope with EU-ME1 ultrasound processor systems (Olympus; Japan) and EB-530S bronchoscope with SU-1 processor systems (Fujifilm, Japan).
+EBUS-TBNA was performed in the bronchoscopy suite using the BF-UC-180-F bronchoscope with EU-ME1 ultrasound processor systems (Olympus, Tokyo, Japan) and EB-530S bronchoscope with SU-1 processor systems (Fujifilm, Tokyo, Japan).
 All procedures were performed through the oral route under moderate, proceduralist-directed sedation.
-10% Lignocaine spray was applied to the pharynx.
-Topical anaesthesia to the vocal cords and the tracheobronchial tree was achieved using cricothyroid injection of lignocaine solution.
-Both 21 Gauge and 19 Gauge needles were used (Olympus, Japan).
-Rapid On-site evaluation (ROSE) was performed for most procedures, by a pulmonologist (p-ROSE).
+10% lignocaine spray was applied to the pharynx.
+Topical anesthesia to the vocal cords and the tracheobronchial tree was achieved using cricothyroid injection of lignocaine solution.
+Both 21 Gauge (21G) and 19 Gauge (19G) needles were used (Olympus, Japan).
+Rapid on-site evaluation was performed for most procedures, by a pulmonologist (p-ROSE).
 Glass slide-fixed smears were prepared, and cell blocks were also processed.
-Aspirates were also processed for microbiological investigations, including AFB smear, Xpert Mtb-RIF test, and Mycobacterial liquid cultures.
+Aspirates were also processed for microbiological investigations, including AFB smear, Xpert Mtb-RIF test, and mycobacterial liquid cultures.

-A transbronchial needle aspiration (TBNA) sample was considered adequate when it showed the presence of at least 40 lymphocytes per field on 40x magnification or if the slides were shown to be diagnostic for tuberculosis, sarcoidosis, or malignancy.
-A diagnosis of tuberculosis was made if any microbiological investigation for TB was positive or if the cytopathological examination showed necrotizing granulomatous inflammation, with a compatible clinicoradiological profile.
-Sarcoidosis was diagnosed when the cytopathological analysis of the TBNA demonstrated non-necrotizing granulomas with consistent clinico-radiological profiles and no microbiological evidence of tuberculosis.
+A transbronchial needle aspiration (TBNA) sample was considered adequate when it showed the presence of at least 40 lymphocytes per field on $40\times$ magnification or if the slides were shown to be diagnostic for tuberculosis (TB), sarcoidosis, or malignancy.
+A diagnosis of TB was made if any microbiological investigation for TB was positive or if the cytopathological examination showed necrotizing granulomatous inflammation, with a compatible clinical-radiological profile.
+Sarcoidosis was diagnosed when the cytopathological analysis of the TBNA demonstrated non-necrotizing granulomas with consistent clinical-radiological profiles and no microbiological evidence of TB.
 A diagnosis of malignancy was considered when cytopathological analysis of TBNA showed tumor cells.
-As per our hospital protocol, all patients were followed up for 1 month for a clinico-radiological response after the procedure and final diagnosis was made after one month of follow up.
+As per our hospital protocol, all patients were followed up for 1 month for a clinical-radiological response after the procedure, and a final diagnosis was made after 1 month of follow-up.

 All EBUS procedures were performed by experienced proceduralists.
-After EBUS bronchoscope was introduced through the trachea, routine four EBUS-TBNA passes along with clot core samples were taken in all patients. p-ROSE was performed for all patients and in case of an inadequate p-ROSE, the patient was taken up for mediastinal cryobiopsy and intranodal forceps biopsy.
-After EBUS-TBNA, the site of EBUS-TBNA was localised, and an attempt to pass the 1.1mm miniature flexible cryoprobe (ERBE, Medizintechnik, Tübingen, Germany) or 1.2 mm miniforceps through the port was made.
-In case of inability to penetrate the capsule of the lymph node with the cryoprobe or miniforceps, another port was created using a 19G/ 21G needle or using an electrocautery knife for 1-second actuation.
+After the EBUS bronchoscope was introduced through the trachea, routine four EBUS-TBNA passes along with clot core samples were taken in all patients. p-ROSE was performed for all patients and in case of an inadequate p-ROSE, the patient was taken up for mediastinal cryobiopsy and intranodal forceps biopsy.
+After EBUS-TBNA, the site of EBUS-TBNA was localized, and an attempt to pass the 1.1 mm miniature flexible cryoprobe (ERBE, Medizintechnik, Tübingen, Germany) or 1.2 mm miniforceps through the port was made.
+In case of inability to penetrate the capsule of the lymph node with the cryoprobe or miniforceps, another port was created using a 19G/21G needle or using an electrocautery knife for 1-second actuation.
 After the port creation, cryoprobe and miniforceps were put through the port into the lymph node under ultrasound guidance.
 The freezing time used by all proceduralists for cryobiopsy was 5 seconds.
 By protocol, 2 samples of each cryobiopsy and forceps were taken before concluding the procedure in any order, chosen by the proceduralist.